Mhintirog/SimpleJavaProjects/README.md

 # SimpleJavaProjects

-Hello, Here you can find some simple codes in Java
+Hello, Here you can find some simple codes in Java.
+This repository contains some basic programs for understanding Java.